In total, 20 Violence Reduction Units (VRUs) have been established across England and Wales to help tackle knife and gun crime and homicide.

 In Merseyside, we renamed our unit to the Merseyside Violence Reduction Partnership because we believe it reflects the way we work and approach this challenge.

-The VRP brings together Merseyside police, Merseyside Fire and Rescue, local government, National Probation Service and the county’s Youth Offending Service, health and education professionals, community leaders and other key partners.
+The MVRP brings together Merseyside Police, Merseyside Fire and Rescue, local government, National Probation Service, Public Health, the Department of Work and Pensions and the county’s Youth Offending Service, as well as health and education professionals, community leaders and other key partners with one specific aim:

 To work with partners to prevent and reduce serious violence in Merseyside

 We are focused on intervening in a positive way to help young people and families from before birth to young adulthood.